Erasmus and co have Boks poised for a 3rd World Cup title

 England “would have the upper hand in terms of Eddie’s experience, both with South Africa and Australia.
 But we have tried to find our own ways to handle that, and so far, so good.
 But certainly, Saturday will be that big step for us to see if we can go that last step.”

-South Africa placed second to New Zealand in Pool B, setting up a course to the final that avoided the All Blacks and instead pitted them against Japan — in the quarterfinals for the first time, and with the support of an entire host nation behind them — and then Wales.
+South Africa placed second to New Zealand in Pool B, setting up a course to the final that avoided the All Blacks and instead pitted it against Japan — in the quarterfinals for the first time, and with the support of an entire host nation behind them — and then Wales.
+It shut down both teams in the knockouts, conceding just one try in two games.

-They shut down both teams in the knockouts, conceding just one try in two games.
-They’re expecting an immense confrontation with England, the team they beat 15-6 in a tryless final in ’07.
+It is expecting an immense confrontation with England, the team it beat 15-6 in a tryless final in ’07.
 England took on the All Blacks with a tenacity that Erasmus said took their physicality to a “next level,” in the 19-7 semifinal win, but the Springboks are prepared for that.
 They’re ready to meet, head-on in Yokohama.

-Winning the title is the ultimate aim, Erasmus said, but another KPI is having a team that is consistently in the top three.
+Winning the title is the ultimate aim, Erasmus said, but another key performance indicator is having a team that is consistently in the top three.

 “Because with our crowd support and our numbers, the amount of people and everything we have in South Africa, they deserve that,” he said.